Bowling Green State University: Athletics

 Bowling Green's athletic teams are known as the Falcons.
 The university participates in NCAA Division I as a member of the Mid-American Conference, part of the Football Bowl Subdivision.
 In ice hockey, the Falcons are members of the Central Collegiate Hockey Association.
 The Falcons' main rivals are the Rockets of the University of Toledo.
 Separated by just 20 mi on Interstate 75, the two schools celebrate a heated rivalry in several sports.
 The most well-known of these games is the Battle of I-75, a football game held each year in which the winner takes home the Peace Pipe, a Native American peace pipe placed upon a wood tablet.
 The university sponsors 16 athletic teams: men's and women's basketball, men's and women's cross county, football, men's and women's golf, women's gymnastics, men's ice hockey, men's and women's soccer, softball, women's swimming, women's tennis, women's track and field, and women's volleyball.

+In March 2024, Bowling Green announced that it had hired back Dennis Williams as the hockey team head coach.

 The Falcons women's basketball teams had recent postseason success.
 The team won conference championships in women's basketball in 2005, 2006, and 2007.
 At the NCAA Women's Division I Basketball Championship, the Falcons lost in the first round in 2005 and 2006, but then reached the "Sweet Sixteen" in 2007.
 The 1984 Falcons hockey team defeated the University of Minnesota Duluth in the longest college hockey championship game in history, to win the NCAA National Championship.
 Former BGSU head football coach Doyt Perry led the Falcons to the NCAA "Small College" Football National Title and undefeated season in 1959.
 Several BGSU coaches went on to prominent careers.
 Football coach Urban Meyer went on to great success at the University of Florida, earning two BCS National Championship Game appearances in a three-year span, winning in 2007 and 2009.
 He also won the first College Football Playoff championship while coaching at Ohio State University in 2015.
 Hockey coach Jerry York became the winningest active coach in NCAA hockey, winning four NCAA National Championships at Boston College in 2001, 2008, 2010 and 2012 after his Bowling Green championship in 1984.

 Club sports and events

 BGSU offers a variety of sports at the club level.
 Men's sports include cross country/track and field, rugby, lacrosse, baseball, basketball, soccer and ice hockey.
 Women's club sports include rugby, cross country/track and field, Lacrosse, soccer, softball, equestrian, figure skating, and gymnastics.
+BGSU also offers co-ed club sports, such as fencing.
 The club rugby team has been very successful, winning the Fall 2018 D1AA championship.
 Also, in April 2011, BGSU hosted the National Club Track and Field Championships at Whittaker Track on the east end of campus.
 BGSU has had an esports team since 2014.